Durza75/MechaCar_Statistical_Analysis/README.md

 - Is the slope of the linear model considered to be zero?
 Why or why not?

 The slope of the linear model is not considered to be zero.
-In Figure 2, we see "Multiple R-squared: 0.7149."
-This means that about 71% of the variability of the dependent variable (mpg predictions) is explained using this linear model.
-For the slope of the model to be considered zero, the value would have to be less than 5%.
+In Figure 2, we see under the "Estimate" column that vehicle_weight and spoiler_angle are approximately zero, but vehicle_length, ground_clearance, and AWD are  not zero.
+When one adds up these five variables, the result will not be equal to zero.

 #### Figure 2: Lot Summary
 ![](Images/d1_summary.png)

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-This linear model predicts mpg of MechaCar prototypes effectively with an R-squared value of 71%.
+This linear model does not predict the mpg of MechaCar protoytpes effectively.
+In Figure 2, we see that Residual standard error is equal to 8.774.
+This is saying that the mpg for the prototypes has an error +/- 8.78 of gallons.
+This would be unacceptable.
+An acceptable standard error would be of 3 gallon or less.